Symbols, Styles and Presets

 Selecting and using a preset or style is done in multiple places of the user interface, depending on the feature used.
 The most common place to select and apply a preset is the Presets panel, with the Brush Presets and Document Presets providing specialized versions.
 The most common place to access and use styles is the Styles panel, with the Brush Styles, Character Styles, Paragraph Styles, Conditions and Symbols providing specialized panel versions.

-Presets or styles can also be selected from a preset or style widget, in a view or panel editing a specific object attribute.
-The preset or style widget contains a list of presets and styles suitable in a specific context.
-For example, the Shape panel contains the widget, to select shape presets or styles.
-When this widget is opened, a menu of presets and style is shown.
+Presets or styles can also be selected from a preset or style field, in a view or panel editing a specific object attribute.
+The preset or style filed contains a list of presets and styles suitable in a specific context.
+For example, the Shape panel contains the filed, to select shape presets or styles.
+When this list is opened, a menu of presets and style is shown.

 Selecting a preset or style from this list, will use the selected attributes in the current context.
 To save the current attributes as a new preset, select the Create Preset command from the menu.
 To save the current attributes as a new style, select the Create Style command from the menu.
 In some cases (for example color filters), the widget allows only preset creation and selection, as there are no corresponding styling features.